CommonWalrus/TechnicalWritingPortfolio/How to play Magic.md

 #### Lands
 Lands are the backbone for any deck of Magic.
 As discussed above, cards cost mana to cast.
 Lands can be used to create mana to pay for spells.
-"Tapping" a land usually creates 1 mana, but the type of mana can be different depending on the land.
+Tapping a land usually creates 1 mana, but the type of mana can be different depending on the land.
 There are 5 basic land types:
 - Plains, which tap for white mana
 - Islands, which tap for blue mana
 - Swamps, which tap for black mana